 France’s Sarkozy goes on trial over 2012 campaign financing

-Former French President Nicolas Sarkozy is set to go on trial on charges that his unsuccessful reelection bid was illegally financed
+The trial of former French President Nicolas Sarkozy on charges that his unsuccessful 2012 reelection bid was illegally financed has formally started

-PARIS -- Former French President Nicolas Sarkozy goes on trial on Thursday on charges that his unsuccessful 2012 reelection bid was illegally financed, a scandal that has thrown his conservative party into turmoil.
+PARIS -- The trial of former French President Nicolas Sarkozy on charges that his unsuccessful 2012 reelection bid was illegally financed has formally started on Thursday.
+The scandal had thrown his conservative party into turmoil.

 Sarkozy, 66, is facing allegations that he spent almost twice the maximum legal amount of 22.5 million euros ($27.5 million) on the presidential race he lost to Socialist Francois Hollande.
 He has denied wrongdoing.